doitintl/iris3/README.md

     * One receives the logs from the Log Sink on resource creation.
     * The other receives messages sent by the `/schedule` Cloud Scheduler handler in `main.py`, which is triggered by the Cloud Scheduler.
-        * Such messages are an instruction to call `do_label` for each combination of (project, resource-type)
+        * Such messages are an instruction to call `do_label` for each combination of (project, resource-type).
-* PubSub subscriptions, one for each topic
+* PubSub subscriptions, one for each topic:
     * These direct the messages to `/label_one` and `/do_label` in `main.py`, respectively
 * IAM Roles
     * See [above](#before-deploying)

 ## Local Development

-For local development,
+### Development tools

 * Run the server locally
     * Run `main.py` as an ordinary Flask application as follows: